-As part of a Plan of Reorganization approved on March 27, 2014 in In re: Fletcher Int'I, Ltd., No. 12-12796 (Bankr.
+As part of a Plan of Reorganization approved on March 27, 2014 in In re: Fletcher Int'l, Ltd., No. 12-12796 (Bankr.
 S.D.N.Y.) (the Fletcher Bankruptcy), the Fund agreed with the Bankruptcy Trustee, Richard Davis, to pool claims against Alphonse "Buddy" Fletcher, Fletcher related entities, current and former officers, directors and insiders, and various third-party professionals for recovery of the Fund's investment in Fletcher Fixed Income Alpha Fund (Alpha).
 A Judgement was obtained against Buddy Fletcher personally, which appears to be uncollectible.
 Confidential settlements were also reached by the Trustee with other Fletcher related defendants.
 See, e.g., MBTARF, et al. v.
 Citco Fund Services (Cayman Islands), Ltd., et al., Case No. 651446/2015 (New York Supreme Court).

 Following the Trustee's report that the bankruptcy estate had been wound down and distribution of substantially all estate funds and moneys recovered on behalf of the estate had occurred, the Court entered its Final Decree Pursuant to 11 U.S.C.
 Section 350 and Fed.
 R. Bankr.
 P. 2033 Closing the Chapter 11 Case, and on March 21, 2019 the Fletcher Bankruptcy was officially closed.
 In December 2019, the Joint Voluntary Liquidators of Alpha in the Cayman Islands issued their final report and made their final distribution and repayment to the Fund in the sum of \$1,958,840.30.
-The Fund's only remaining interest in any Fletcher related entity is a distributed share from Alpha of the Cayman liquidation of Fletcher Income Arbitrage, Ltd., which will reportedly be fully and finally dissolved in 2021.
-More complete reporting about the Fund's investment in Fletcher is found in prior Fund ACFR's.
+The Fund's only remaining interest in any Fletcher related entity in 2021 was a distributed share from Alpha of the Cayman liquidation of Fletcher Income Arbitrage, Ltd (Arbitrage).
+On January 10, 2022, the Joint Official Liquidators of Arbitrage issued their final report to creditors declaring a de minimis final dividend (less than a half cent on the dollar) and reported no further projected recoveries.
+More complete historical reporting about the Fund's investment in Fletcher is found in prior Fund ACFR's.
 See, e.g., Fund's 2013 ACFR at p.
 19.

-The Fund is also party to a Pooling and Cooperation Agreement with other investors in Weston Capital Partners Fund II (PII) and investors in Wimbledon Financing Master Fund Ltd (WFF).
+The Fund was also party to a Pooling and Cooperation Agreement (PCA) with other investors in Weston Capital Partners Fund II (PII) and investors in Wimbledon Financing Master Fund Ltd (WFF).
+On or about November 9, 2021, the Fund abandoned its interest in the PCA in exchange for a release from PII Investment Liquidation Company, LLC, the liquidator of PII.
 Both PII and WFF are funds previously managed by Weston Capital Asset Management LLC (Weston) and are now in liquidation.
+Weston and certain of its principals were the subject of an SEC consensual civil judgement in Florida on June 23, 2014 for an investment unrelated to PII.
+Civil litigation involving Weston and various related parties including insiders and investors is ongoing but winding down.
+(Continued)